 Inbound phone calls can eat up a lot of time and seriously decrease your productivity by pulling you away from other tasks.
-But just as there are ways of handling outgoing phone calls that will improve your time management, there are ways of handling inbound phone calls to cut down on the amount of time you burn up speaking on the phone - without being rude to the person who's called you.
+But just as there are ways of handling outgoing phone calls that will improve your time management, there are ways to trim the amount of time you spend on incoming calls.
+And you can do it without being rude to the person who's called you.
 These phone answering tips will make you more efficient and productive.

-For instance, when answering the phone say something such as, "Cypress Technologies.
-Susan speaking.
+For instance, when answering the phone say something such as, "Cypress Technologies, Susan speaking.
 How may I help you?"
-This not only lets the caller know that they've reached a business but puts the onus on him to answer the question, saving time on exploratory questions such as, "Is this Cypress Technologies?", and idle chit-chat.
+This not only lets the caller know that they've reached a business but puts the onus on them to answer the question, saving time on idle chit-chat or exploratory questions such as, "Is this Cypress Technologies?"

 If you're speaking to someone on the phone who seems to want to chat or stray from the point, say something such as, "So what I hear you saying is..." or "So the key points are..." or "Is (insert summary) a fair summary of what you were saying?"
 It's hard to be chatty with someone who refuses to chat.